Our Services

 Not all inflammatory stool equals IBD.
 Other possibilities include:

-If your symptoms include persistent greasy or oily stools combined with upper abdominal pain, it may be worth checking if you have signs of Chronic Pancreatitis using a free online symptom assessment tool.
+If your symptoms include persistent greasy or oily stools combined with upper abdominal pain radiating to your back, it's important to rule out pancreatic inflammation—learn more about the signs and symptoms of Chronic Pancreatitis and get a free AI-powered assessment to help guide your next steps.

 You should speak to a doctor promptly if you notice: